ibenshaban/thesis-3d-object-detection-synthetic-data/README.md

 ## Key Results

 All results are reported on the **nuScenes validation set**, evaluated for the **Car** and **Pedestrian** classes (Average Precision, AP).
+Dataset sizes indicate the number of driving scenes used for training.

 | Strategy | Training Data | Epochs | Car AP | Pedestrian AP |
 |-----------|----------------|--------|:-------:|:--------------:|